pookleblinky/PookRPG/henchpeople/playersheet.md

 - Synergy: inquisitive/exploratory

 There's a sixth stat, Teamwork, to track relationships with other PC's.
 Look at teamwork.md for how you build these relationships in Session 0.
+Teamwork can be between -2 and +2.

 # Moves